noahgsolomon/brainrot.js/README.md

-Generate YouTube Shorts and short form content entirely automated.
-To run this locally, look into the generate/ folder.
-The build.mjs file is the one you must run to generate the videos.

 ## How to run locally 👇

 1. go into generate (```cd generate```) and run ```python3 -m venv venv```, then ```source venv/bin/activate```, and then ```pip install -r requirements.txt```